 Satisfactory/Unsatisfactory grades only.
 BIOS 399 will not affect your GPA.

 Submitting Your Paper: Please follow the instructions in the BIOS 399 Student Handbook 2018-2019 for writing your research paper.
 You must attach a BIOS 399 Cover Sheet to your final paper.
-All final papers must be submitted to the BIOS 399 coordinator at 3272 SES no later than 12 PM on Friday, May 10th, 2019.
-Late papers will not be accepted and will result in an Unsatisfactory grade.
+All final papers must be submitted to the BIOS 399 coordinator at 3272 SES no later than 4 PM on the Friday of finals week (December 13).

 BIOS 399 Workshop Series